-The future (very soon) will probably imply food shortage.
-Countries like Saudi Arabia and China are buying land to produce meat for a growing population.
+The future (very soon) will probably imply food shortage or at least shortage of space to grow it.
+Countries like Saudi Arabia and China are buying land to produce feed to preduce meat for a growing population.
 Other countries like yours and mine are buying land as speculation.
 Among the largest buyers are state owned pension funds.
 This phenomena is called land grabbing and it’s nothing new but it doesn’t make it right.
 It usually means that land is sold by governments (often corrupt and indebted to the world bank) that have normally grabbed it from poor farmers who can’t afford the legal papers as owners, but have beed living on it and feeding from it for generations.

 In a BASF chemical lab somewhere in Germany, the best payed chemists are trying to create artificially grown meat in petri dishes.
 By taking a small biopsy from a living cow they can theoretically produce 100 metric tons of meat.
 The problem is that it is made at a huge cost.